label Industry

 Unpredictable Outcomes

-If customer experience is a high priority, outsourced delivery may simply be too dangerous.
+Staffing shortages can delay deliveries, and when a customer has a bad experience with delivery, they blame the retailer.
+If customer experience is a high priority, outsourcing delivery may simply be too risky.

 The Costs of In-House Delivery